 If you call yourself an outdoorsman or are aspiring to achieve that status one day, there are plenty of things you should know.
 But what some might not realize is that many of these are bushcraft skills and can get overlooked.
-We’ve put together a list of bushcraft skills that we believe every outdoorsman should know.
-This is meant to be a starting place or a guide for you to then go off and do your own research, practice, and discover skills that need sharpening.
+We’ve put together a list of bushcraft skills that we believe every great outdoorsman should know.
+This is meant to be a starting place or a guide for you to then go off and do your own research, practice, and discover skills that need sharpening for outdoor activities.

 Tree and plant identification

 You don’t need to know everything there is to know about plants, but having some basic knowledge will help you identify which plants are safe to eat, which are poisonous, and which plants’ wood burns quickly and is safe to smoke food.
 Read up on some edible plants with this book.
 You can practice your skills in a local park, local environment, or your "home turf" before you find yourself in a strange place.
 It is the little things like this prepping that can save your life out in the great outdoors.

 Knowing how to cook without your kitchen is one thing, but knowing how to cook food that you’ve foraged is the ultimate way to hone your bushcraft skills.
 Start by practicing cooking meals at home with food that you forage, then eventually take it outside.
 Practice cooking over a fire in your backyard, with the ultimate goal of cooking it in the wild with only the tools you bring with you.